-Spring asparagus, shallots and Swiss cheese is a delicious combination in this slimmed down frittata which is perfect for breakfast, lunch or dinner!
+Asparagus and Swiss Cheese Frittata made with Spring asparagus, shallots and Swiss cheese – a delicious combination perfect for breakfast, lunch or dinner!

 This is really filling, and the leftovers for perfect for lunch or breakfast the next day.
-Fritattas are also great if you're watching your carbs, and they are so inexpensive to make.
-I love having a Fritatta for Meatless Mondays with salad on the side.
+They are inexpensive and a great way to clean out the fridge.
+A great option for Meatless Monday dinner also, with salad on the side.

 Whenever asparagus is in season, I buy it and steam it right away to use for quick recipes throughout the week.
 It’s great to add to eggs, salads, served chilled with a simple Dijon Vinaigrette or even to add to paninis (LOVE this asparagus prosciutto panini)!

 Asparagus is loaded with nutrients, it’s a great source of fiber, vitamin A and C, and it’s packed with antioxidants, which makes it a super star in my book!

 Asparagus and Swiss Cheese Frittata Variations

 - Make it dairy-free!
 Violife makes some wonderful dairy-free cheese options!

 - Egg Whites: I like to lighten up frittatas by using part egg whites, but you can also use all whole eggs.